Dev guideRecipesAPI ReferenceChangelog

 Schedule job options

-Control job timing through the QueryOptions configuration.
+Control job timing through the QueryOptions configuration to align background work with your operational windows.

 services.Configure<QueryOptions>(options =>